JohnVinyard/zounds/README.txt

 ====================================

 1. Get the tarball of the latest stable release from the `downloads page <https://bitbucket.org/jvinyard/zounds2/downloads>`_, or, clone the repository.
 2. Run ``setup.py``.
-This will install quite a few libraries and other dependencies, and may take some time to run. **Note that the script will halt when trying to install ``scikits.audiolab`` the first time.
-Simply re-issuing the ``setup.py`` command will get things back on track**.
+This will install quite a few libraries and other dependencies, and may take some time to run.
+3. Note that the script will halt when trying to install ``scikits.audiolab`` the first time.
+Simply re-issuing the ``setup.py`` command will get things back on track!

 Documentation
 ====================================